 These wheels are sturdy and for the price (half of the Cube Controls entry-level pricing), it’s a good deal.
 Critically this is a wheel I’d only recommend to Fanatec users but, if you are a Fanatec user you’ll know that it doesn’t require any additional USB cables and that it has a tuning menu display and button so you can make changes to the wheelbase via the wheel in the game session.

-One of my most tried and tested wheels and a bargain to boot.
+One of my most tried and tested wheels and a bargain to boot, but quickly running out of stock in Europe.
+They still seem to be available in the USA though.

 Ascher Racing F28-SC

 Honestly, this sim wheel is all anyone can talk about.
 As soon as you’re outside of the Fanatec ecosystem, your options pop wide open.
 The F28-SC is the Simucube Wireless compatible wheel (I’ve tested the SC Wireless system, it’s good).

 The wheel has a 6x70mm PCD bolt pattern on the back of the unit.
 That makes attaching the wheel directly onto your direct drive wheelbase pretty easy (see “compatibility” earlier in this article).
 This is a simple wheel, ideal for VR users like myself, with 12 push buttons that have that nice tactical feel that you’d expect from a higher-end sim racing wheel.
 There are 2 rotary encoders that are of course assignable for brake bias and so on.

 Cube Controls Formula Sport (Wireless)